Free Purchase Agreement Template

 Typically, the buyer is the one who writes the contract, however, once an agreement is reached either party could.

-Using our template to make a Purchase and Sale Agreement is much simpler and cheaper.
+Using our template to make a Purchase and Sale Agreement is much simpler.

 A Purchase Agreement cannot be terminated unless both parties agree.